-HGM DELIVERS MATERIAL EXPLORATION TARGET DEMONSTRATING POTENTIAL FOR A GLOBALLY SIGNIFICANT COBALT PROJECT
+HGM DELIVERS EXPLORATION TARGET FOR FLAGSHIP SCHELLGADEN GOLD PROJECT

-- An Initial Exploration Target\ has been established for the flagship Nöckelberg Cobalt, Copper and Nickel Prospect; - Exploration Target\ supported by whole rock assay results, soil geochemical assessment and detailed geological modelling completed by HGM; - A comprehensive drilling program at Nockelberg is scheduled to commence in Q3, CY18;
+- An Initial Exploration Target\ has been established for the flagship Schellgaden Gold Project; - Exploration Target\ supported by underground mine sampling and surveying, historic drilling, and detailed geological modelling; - A comprehensive drilling program to test Exploration Target\ is scheduled to commence in Q2, CY18;

-High Grade Metals Ltd (ASX: HGM) ("HGM" or the "Company") is pleased to deliver its initial Exploration Target\ for its flagship Nöckelberg Cobalt, Copper and Nickel Project ("Nöckelberg" or "Prospect") in Austria.
-The Exploration Target\ supports the company's goal to explore for a globally significant cobalt deposit (see Appendix 1).
+High Grade Metals Ltd (ASX: HGM) ("HGM" or the "Company") is pleased to deliver an initial Exploration Target\ for its flagship Schellgaden Gold Project ("Schellgaden" or "Project") in Austria.
+The Exploration Target\ supports the Company's goal to explore for a commercial gold deposit (see Appendix 1).

-\The potential quantity and grade of the Exploration Target is conceptual in nature, there has been insufficient exploration to estimate a Mineral Resource and it is uncertain if further exploration will result in the estimation of Mineral Resource.
+\The potential quantity and grade of the Exploration Target is conceptual in nature, there has been insufficient exploration to estimate a Mineral Resource and it is uncertain if further exploration will result in the estimation of a Mineral Resource.

-Table 2: Nöckelberg Exploration Target\ dated 30 March 2018
+Table 1: Schellgaden Exploration Target\ dated 23 May 2018